timjogorman/RicherEventDescription/guidelines.md

 may be.

-\subsubsection{WHOLE/PART, SET/MEMBER, and BRIDGING relations are inherited by IDENT chains}
+#### WHOLE/PART, SET/MEMBER, and BRIDGING relations are inherited by IDENT
+chains

 If you have an IDENT chain represented by A-A-A-A-A, and A participates as the PART in a WHOLE/PART relation or as the MEMBER in a SET/MEMBER